Skip to main content

 Rey and Kylo Ren lightsaber battle on the Star Wars: The Rise of Skywalker poster.

-Lightsabers are amongst the most iconic weapons in all of fiction.
+Lightsabers are among the most iconic weapons in all of fiction, and certainly the weapon of choice in Star Wars.
 But what makes for a standout lightsaber duel?
 Personally, I think the best duels have a good combination of choreography, score, script, and context in the larger narrative—it’s complicated.
-Therefore, this list will be presented chronologically (by timeline in-universe, not in order of film/show release date) with ratings given for each duel.
+Therefore, this list will be presented chronologically (according to the in-universe timeline, not in order of film/show release date) with ratings given for each duel.
 (Also, spoilers ahead for Star Wars Rebels and Clone Wars).

 Keep reading for the best lightsaber duels in the Star Wars universe, and tell us your personal faves in the comments (most of the video games were before my time, but I’d love to hear others’ thoughts on the best duels in those)!